wprashed/guardianai/readme.md

-# Image Classifier: Detect, Blur, and Organize Nude/Semi-Nude Images
+# GuardianAI: Detect, Blur, and Organize Nude/Semi-Nude Images

 This Python project detects nude and semi-nude images using the **OpenNSFW2** library, blurs them, and organizes them into separate folders.
 It is designed to help automate the process of identifying and handling sensitive content in image datasets.